thebookisclosed/AmperageKit/README.md

 At the moment, Amperage can only enable recall if your machine has an _Arm64 CPU / SoC_.
 That is, any **Qualcomm Snapdragon**, **Microsoft SQ**, or **Ampere** chipset.

+Make sure that you're running a build of Windows 11 that contains Recall.
+Here's a list of valid builds as of 6/21/2024:
+* Windows 11 version 24H2
+  * 26100.7xx
+  * 26120.7xx
+* Windows 11 Insider Preview (Canary)
+  * 26227.5000
+  * 26231.5000
+  * 26236.5000

-Make sure that you're running Windows 11 version 24H2 **build 26100.712** before continuing.
-Older builds, as well as newer betas (builds 26200-26217) do not include the necessary OS level components for Recall.
+Older revisions of Windows 11 version 24H2 (.6xx and lower) as well as newer ones (.8xx) do not include the necessary OS level components for Recall.
+The same applies for Canary builds before 26227 and after 26236.

 Most x86_64 users will have to wait until Microsoft publishes AI Components for their platform. _However_, if you're feeling particularly adventurous you can try [Emulating Arm64 Windows on your x86_64 Windows PC](https://github.com/thebookisclosed/AmperageKit/blob/main/ArmOnX86_64.md)